YangGaoUQ/SSDM-MRI/README.md

 ## Pre-Training and Distillation
-If you want to train your own model from scratch, take Real_Data as an example:
+If you want to train your own model from scratch, take fastMRI as an example:

-(1)Enter the Real_Data directory, modify the train path and other training parameters in the config/img_restoration.json file:
+(1)Enter the fastMRI directory, modify the train path and other training parameters in the config/img_restoration.json file:

 ```yaml
     "datasets": { // train or test